Preview Course Materials Course Outline

 - Definitions, concepts, and terminology of predictive analytics

-- Purpose, structure, and categories of models
+- Structure, categories, and applications of predictive models

 - Why business, technical, and management skills are essential for success